Brender-Studio/brender-snippets/README.md

 ## License

 Brender Snippets is distributed under the GPL license.
-See the [LICENSE](/LICENSE) file for more details.
+See the [LICENSE](/LICENSE) for more details.

 ---

 Thank you for being part of the Brender Snippets community!
-Together, we're enhancing the power of Blender and Brender Studio.
+Together, we're expanding the capabilities of Blender and Brender Studio, empowering artists and creators to achieve their vision.